Sartorael1/simpleUnpacker/README.md

-# Sinmple ubpacker 7z with gui
+# Sinmple unpacker 7z with gui